 Leopoldt emitted in 1962 the hypothesis that the $p$-adic regulator of the units $E(\K)$ should be non-vanishing.
 His initial conjecture referred to abelian fields $\K$ but it was soon accepted that one should expect that the same happens in general for arbitrary number fields $\K$.
 The statement for abelian fields could be proved in 1967 by Brumer \cite{Br}, using a $p$-adic variant of Baker's fundamental result on linear forms in logarithms and an earlier argument of Ax \cite{Ax}.
-Greenberg showed in 1973 \cite{Gr} how to define the $p$-adic regulator\footnote{Although Greenberg did not use the term of $p$-adic regulator of the $p$-units, his construction was later used by Gross for defining this term.} $R(E'(\K))$ of the $p$-units, and could prove, using the same argument of Ax and the Baker-Brumer result on linear forms in $p$-adic logarithms, that the regulator $R(E'(\K))$ does not vanish for abelian extension $\K/\Q$.
+Greenberg showed in 1973 \cite{Gr} how to define the $p$-adic regulator\footnote{Although Greenberg did not use the term of $p$-adic regulator of the $p$-units, his construction was later used by Gross for defining this term.} $R(E'(\K))$ of the $p$-units, and could prove, using a specific $p$-adic argument that allows application of the theorem of Baker-Brumer, a result on linear forms in $p$-adic logarithms, to the effect that the regulator $R(E'(\K))$ does not vanish for abelian extension $\K/\Q$.
 Several years later, in 1981, Federer and Gross \cite{FG} considered the question of the vanishing of $R(E'(\K))$ for arbitrary CM extensions $\K/\Q$.
 Unlike Greenberg, they cannot provide a proof for this assumption; in exchange, they prove that $R(E'(\K)) \neq 0$ is equivalent to $B^- = A^-(T)$.
-Carroll and Kisilevski then gave an example in \cite{CK}, showing that $(A')^-(T) = \{ 1 \}$ does not hold for $\Z_p$-extensions of $\K$, different from the cyclotomic.
+Carroll and Kisilevski gave an example in \cite{CK}, showing that $(A')^-(T) = \{ 1 \}$ does not hold for $\Z_p$-extensions of $\K$, different from the cyclotomic.